The construction of the museum

 A mansion built by Henri Parent

 It was on the newly designed Boulevard Haussmann that Edouard André bought a plot on which to build his mansion.
 He entrusted the project to Henri Parent, a specialist in traditional architecture.
-In just 6 years, from 1868 to 1875, Parent completed a vast and beautiful building, with a perfectly symmetrical design and façades which took much of their inspiration from classical models.
+From 1869 to 1876, Parent completed a vast and beautiful building, with a perfectly symmetrical design and façades which took much of their inspiration from classical models.
 Passed over for the construction of the new Opera in favour of his colleague Charles Garnier, Henri Parent was to surpass himself in the design and then the construction of this mansion.
 The opening of the residence in 1875 was the subject of an article in “L’Illustration” and visitors heaped praise on this monument as they had on the foyer of the Opera.